 It is the roughness of these grooves that define the musical content of the vinyl record, and these are reproduced in the form of an electrical signal connected to an amplification system.

-Now let’s see about the different sizes of Vinyl records.
+Now let’s see about the different sizes of Vinyl record.
 Your standard discs are round with diameters of 7″ 10″ or 12″ s.
 Some also make disks of various shapes, and I don’t know much about those.
+Most rock singles come out on 7″, usually plays at 45 RPM, for the superior sound quality at that speed.

 On the other hand, most dance, hip-hop, and R&B singles tend to use 12 ″ vinyl because of its ability to space the grooves a bit more.